Russian sanctions over Ukraine grow, Biden to talk to Xi

 Rescuers in Mariupol, a southern port city, dug survivors from the rubble of a theatre that officials said had been hit by an air strike on Wednesday as civilians took shelter there from bombardments.
 Russia denies striking the theatre.

-"Yesterday and today, despite continuous shelling, rubble is being cleared as much as is possible and people are being rescued.
-Information about victims is still being clarified," the city council said in a statement.

-Russian Foreign Ministry spokesperson Maria Zakharova said the allegation Russia had bombed the theatre was a lie.
+Russia's foreign ministry spokesperson Maria Zakharova said the assertion that Russia had bombed the theatre was a lie.

 Northeastern and northwestern suburbs of Kyiv have suffered heavy damage but the capital itself has held firm, under a curfew and subjected to deadly rocket attacks nightly.